ajdrake/LouisvilleDataCommons2/README.md

 # Ways to integrate CKAN with Wordpress

-All pages but data are on a wordpress site and the data is a separate CKAN site
+All pages but data are on a wordpress site and the data is a separate CKAN site:

 See: [Post 1] & [Post 2]